On fifth anniversary of Mexico's missing 43 students, anguished families still seek answers

 “We still don’t know what happened.
 We are overwhelmed, stuck,” Tizapa told NBC News in New York, where he lives.
 “And after five years of demanding justice, five years fighting to keep the case open, it’s unreal that we still can’t find them.”

-But parents maintained that their sons were still alive and took to the streets with thousands of protestors to demand justice.
+But parents maintained at the time that their sons were still alive and took to the streets with thousands of protestors to demand justice.

 A group of independent investigators would later present evidence that rejected the Mexican government’s official account, and exposed how authorities used torture to strong-arm suspects into confessing.